cjimti/mk/_posts/2018-07-26-elasticsearch-essential-queries.md

 - An **index** is a collection of **documents**.
 - A **document** is a record in an **index**.
 - A **field**s are **typed** elements of a document.
-- **Term**s are the values from the **index** documents use keys for an **inverted index**.
+- **Term**s are the values from the **index** documents use as keys for an **inverted index**.
 - An **inverted index** maps **terms** to **document** ids.

-With Elasticsearch it is common to split indexes by date for time-series data.
+With [Elasticsearch] it is common to split indexes by date for time-series data.
 Indexes with names like `payments-20180801`, `payments-20180802`, `payments-20180803` can be queried together with a wildcard, for instance, queries needing to search all payments for August may reference the index `payments-201808-*`.

 ## Basic CRUD API